 Integrity

-Ensuring data is accurate and unaltered.
+Ensuring data is accurate and not negatively affected.

 Availability